 Your mind has the tendency to overestimate the threat associated with a potential stressor and underestimate your ability to cope with it.
 This results in feeling threatened and unable to cope, a combination that triggers a stress response.

 Your runaway mind overestimates threat because it works non-stop churning through every conceivable outcome associated with the potentially threat.
 It also tries to protect you by being conservative and underestimating your ability to cope.
 Sometimes what your mind tells you about a potential stressor and your ability to cope with it is helpful, logical, and rational.
-Often however, what your mind tells you about this is unhelpful, illogical, and irrational.
+More often than not however, it isn’t.